 Febrile seizures are divided into 2 types: simple febrile seizures (which are generalized, last < 15 min and do not recur within 24 h) and complex febrile seizures (which are prolonged, recur more than once in 24 h, or are focal).[1]
 Complex febrile seizures may indicate a more serious disease process, such as meningitis, abscess, or encephalitis.
 Febrile status epilepticus, a severe type of complex febrile seizure, is defined as single seizure or series of seizures without interim recovery lasting at least 30 minutes.

 Viral illnesses are the predominant cause of febrile seizures.
 Recent literature documented the presence of human herpes simplex virus 6 (HHSV-6) as the etiologic agent in roseola in about 20% of a group of patients presenting with their first febrile seizures.
+Other viruses that have been commonly implicated in febrile seizures are influenza viruses, adenoviruses, and parainfluenza viruses.[2]
 Shigella gastroenteritis also has been associated with febrile seizures.
-One study suggests a relationship between recurrent febrile seizures and influenza A.[7, 8]
+One study suggests a relationship between recurrent febrile seizures and influenza A.[8, 9]

 Febrile seizures tend to occur in families.
 In a child with febrile seizure, the risk of febrile seizure is 10% for the sibling and almost 50% for the sibling if a parent has febrile seizures as well.
 Although clear evidence exists for a genetic basis of febrile seizures, the mode of inheritance is unclear.[10]

-While polygenic inheritance is likely, a small number of families are identified with an autosomal dominant pattern of inheritance of febrile seizures, leading to the description of a "febrile seizure susceptibility trait" with an autosomal dominant pattern of inheritance with reduced penetrance.
-Although the exact molecular mechanisms of febrile seizures are yet to be understood, underlying mutations have been found in genes encoding the sodium channel and the gamma amino-butyric acid A receptor.[10, 11, 12]
+Whereas polygenic inheritance is likely, a small number of families are identified with an autosomal dominant pattern of inheritance of febrile seizures, leading to the description of a "febrile seizure susceptibility trait" with an autosomal dominant pattern of inheritance with reduced penetrance.
+Although the exact molecular mechanisms of febrile seizures are yet to be understood, underlying mutations have been found in genes encoding the sodium channel and the gamma amino-butyric acid A receptor.[11, 12, 13]

 Between 2% and 5% of children have febrile seizures by their fifth birthday.[14]